What Won’t a Home Inspector Do?

 3. Home inspectors don’t diagnose issues that require a specialist

 Think of a home inspector as a family doctor.
-If a specialist is called for, a home inspector is going to recommend that you seek the insight of a licensed plumber or electrician, rather than give you a diagnosis based on the symptoms the home displays.
+If a specialist is called for, a home inspector will recommend that you seek the insight of a licensed plumber or electrician rather than give you a diagnosis based on the symptoms the home displays.

 4. Home inspectors don’t enforce building codes

-A home inspector is someone who works in private business, not for a city or municipal government.
+A home inspector works in a private business, not for a city or municipal government.
 The inspector’s job is to be an expert set of eyes for home buyers (and sometimes sellers), uncovering potential problems in the building.

 This is often confused with building inspectors, who work for local government entities to enforce official building codes.
-These are the people who come out to inspect progress on construction that requires a building permit, and they need to sign off on the work to make sure it meets legal building codes.
+These people come out to inspect progress on construction that requires a building permit, and they need to sign off on the work to ensure it meets legal building codes.

 Oddly enough, meeting code doesn’t always guarantee safety or quality, and the rules change often.
 That’s why home buyers need their own inspection, which provides up-to-the-minute information about the state of the home they’re interested in.